l3wi/esd-docs/faqs.md

 ### How does governance work?

 When you bond ESD into the DAO, you are issued ESDS tokens which represent your ownership share of the DAO.
 This entitles you to vote on upgrades to the protocol.
 A 1% ownership stake is required to propose a new candidate, but any DAO participant can vote.
-For a proposal to pass, a quorum of DAO participants (currently 33%) must approve it.
-A proposal is rejected if there are more reject votes than approve votes.
+For a proposal to pass, it must receive more approve votes than reject votes and participation must be greater than the quorum (currently 33%).

 You can view the active and past proposals on the Governance page (https://emptyset.finance/#/governance/).